jeffreysorgen/golf-club-sensors/EnablingBLE.md

 Now that we've got the BLE connecting, and IMU data showing up in nRF Connect, it's time to simplify and specialize our code.

-There is a simple _BLE Hello World_ sketch from [okdo.com](#reference) that turns on the amber LED on the Arduino board when it connects.
-And after connecting with nRF Connect, we can read "Hello World" on our smartphone.
+There is a _BLE Hello World_ sketch from [okdo.com](activity.md/#reference)

-There is a simple _BLE Hello World_ sketch from [okdo.com](#reference) that turns on the amber LED on the Arduino board when it connects, and then we can read "Hello World" on the Client (smartphone) app.
+that turns on the amber LED on the Arduino board when it connects, and we can then read "Hello World" on the Client (smartphone) app.

-Starting with this simple code as a base, **we'll combine it with our own _golf-swing-acc_ sketch** so that we can see what gets sent to _nRF Connect_ from the BLESense.
+Starting with this simple code as a base, **we'll combine it with our own _golf-swing-acc_ sketch** so that we can see what gets sent to _nRF Connect_ from the Nano33BLESense.

 ##### _BLE Hello World_ code is here:
 ```